NoHaWeb/Agenor/CODE_OF_CONDUCT.md

 - Harassment, discrimination or derogatory comments are not tolerated.
 - Any form of bullying, trolling or disrespectful behavior is unacceptable.
 - Actions or language that create an uncomfortable or hostile environment are not permitted.

+## Application of rule

+- All reported behavior that violates the code of conduct will be reviewed immediately.